uml-digitalinitiatives/islandora-1x-solr-indexer/README.md

 * fedora3.indexer.xslt - The location of the XSLT to apply (default: classpath://test.xslt)

 You will almost certainly need to override the ```fedora3.indexer.xslt``` option.
 You can specify a file path with ```-Dfedora3.indexer.xslt=file:///full/path/to/xslt```

+## Credit
+All credit to [acoburn](https://github.com/acoburn) for this is just an implementation of his camel route wrapped in a war deployment.